top of page

 Do I need a building permit?

-The yurts we build are so easy to put up and take down (1-2 hours) that in most cases they do not require a building permit.
-This is because they have the ability to be a truly temporary structure.
+Lattice Wall yurts are so easy to put up and take down that in most cases they do not require a building permit.
+This is because they may qualify as a temporary structure.
 However, consulting your local officials is advised.
+If you are planning to build a permanent dwelling, the Rigid Wall yurt is the way to go.
+We designed these structures to meet the local building codes in Nevada County, California which means they are energy efficient, fire marshal approved, structurally sound and ready to permit.

 What are Yurts used for?

-Our yurts are generally used as tiny home dwellings, artist studios, rentals, and spare bedrooms.
+Our yurts are generally used as tiny home dwellings, artist studios, office studios, rentals, and spare bedrooms.
 The limit to what these round spaces can offer is only your imagination!
-Vacation rentals, glamp-grounds, music festivals, hunting to name a few.
+Vacation rentals, glamp-grounds, play houses for your kids, music festivals, or hunting to name a few.
+With the addition of our Rigid Wall yurts, there are even more possibilities, such as building a primary home on raw land or an ADU on land that already has a residence.

 What tools do I need to set up my yurt?